cole-trapnell-lab/cufflinks/getting-started.md

 ##Computing expression values for single cells

-To use Monocle, you must first compute the expression of each gene in each cell for your experiment.
+To use Cufflinks, you must first compute the expression of each gene in each cell for your experiment.
 There are a number of ways to do this for RNA-Seq.
 We recommend using Cufflinks, but you could also use [RSEM](http://deweylab.biostat.wisc.edu/rsem/), [eXpress](http://bio.math.berkeley.edu/eXpress/), Sailfish, or another tool for estimating gene and transcript expression levels from aligned reads.
 Here, we'll show a simplified workflow for using TopHat and Cufflinks to estimate expression.
 You can read more about how to use TopHat and Cufflinks to calculate expression [here](http://www.nature.com/nprot/journal/v7/n3/full/nprot.2012.016.html).

 To estimate gene and transcript expression levels for single-cell RNA-Seq using [TopHat](http://ccb.jhu.edu/software/tophat/index.shtml) and [Cufflinks](http://cufflinks.cbcb.umd.edu/), you must have a file of RNA-Seq reads for each cell you captured.
 If you performed paired-end RNA-Seq, you should have two files for each cell.
 Depending on how the base calling was performed, the naming conventions for these files may differ.
 In the examples below, we assume that each file follows the format: